 Scanning the Nizoral ingredients list for signs of ingredients which may further aggravate your dandruff or seb derm, there are few.

-Sodium Laureth Sulfate (SLES) – found on the ingredients list as sodium lauryl ether sulfate – an anionic cleanser which can cause dryness/irritation
+- Sodium Laureth Sulfate (SLES) – found on the ingredients list as sodium lauryl ether sulfate – an anionic cleanser that can cause dryness/irritation

 Overall though, if you suffer from moderate to severe seb derm, a 2% dose of ketoconazole is as good as it gets to help combat your symptoms.
-The medical evidence is there, and anecdotally, this and a 2.5% Selenium Sulfide shampoo are still my go-to shampoos if I suffer from an outbreak.
-And they have been for many years.
+The medical evidence is there, and anecdotally, this (and a 2.5% Selenium Sulfide shampoo) are still my go-to shampoos if I suffer from an outbreak.
+For me, Nizoral is definitely one of my best dandruff shampoos and the top two most effective.
+And has been for many years.